Dental Implants

 In short, no sorry.

-In exceptional circumstances such as severe hypodontia (six or more missing teeth), tooth and tissue loss following trauma such as a road traffic accident or surgery for cancer, a consultant may request approval for NHS funding.
-The cost for the maintenance of dental implants and any future replacement is not guaranteed.
+In exceptional circumstances such as severe hypodontia (six or more missing teeth) or tooth and tissue loss following trauma such as a road traffic accident or surgery for cancer, a consultant may request approval for NHS funding.
+The cost of maintaining dental implants and any future replacement is not guaranteed.

 Learn More